pathology-dynamics/trialsieve/README.md

 # TrialSieve
-NER on clinical cohort studies for automated meta-analysis of clinical literature
+NER on clinical cohort studies for automated meta-analysis of clinical literature.

+This repository will be updated on a rolling basis as new annoatations are processed.

 ![TrialSieve](trialsieve.png)